RISHABH12005/SenseHAT/README.md

 # 🌟 Sense HAT with Raspberry Pi - Complete Guide

 The **Sense HAT** is an advanced add-on board for the Raspberry Pi, equipped with environmental sensors, motion detection capabilities, and an **8×8 RGB LED matrix**.
-It is widely used in **IoT, weather monitoring, robotics, and space projects (like Astro Pi on the ISS 🚀)**.
+It is widely used in **IoT, weather monitoring, robotics,space projects (like Astro Pi on the ISS 🚀)**.

 ---